 - Extensive network with industry executives

 - Preferred placement in high-demand internships while taking coursework

 - AACSB-accredited program

-To become part of this new program, prospective students may apply for a Wayne State M.B.A.
+To become part of this program, prospective students may apply to the Wayne State M.B.A. program.
 Current Wayne State M.B.A. students are encouraged to meet with an advisor in the Graduate Programs Office to update their academic plans.